SelfGrader: LLM Jailbreak Detection via Anchored Token-Level Logits: Evaluation

-\textbf{Main Results Analysis.} Regarding the performance, under the manual attack IJP, SelfGrader reduces ASR by 7.30\% and PGR by 93.70\% compared to Perplexity Filter.
+\textbf{Main Results Analysis.} Regarding the performance, under the manual attack IJP, SelfGrader reduces ASR by 7.80\% and PGR by 98.70\% compared to Perplexity Filter.
 This improvement stems from the fact that the Perplexity Filter relies on thresholds calibrated from external datasets, which hinders its generalization to unseen attacks.
-GradSafe frequently reports out-of-memory errors (e.g., on IJP), due to the high GPU overhead of gradient-based calculations.
+GradSafe induces high GPU overhead because of the gradient-based calculations.
 In contrast, SelfGrader achieves the lowest ASR on GCG, outperforming GradientCuff by a large margin. {Token Highlighter mitigates jailbreak attempts by suppressing jailbreak-critical tokens identified by gradient norms.
-Our approach obtains a lower average ASR of 1.82\% compared to Token Highlighter.
-In addition, it runs almost 20$\times$ faster than Token Highlighter and requires only a small fraction of its memory footprint, making our method far more practical for real deployments.} Classification-based methods such as Prompt Guard exhibit strong bias: while showing $0\%$ ASR on IJP, GCG, and ActorAttack, they also produce very high PGR on AutoDAN, DrAttack, and MultiJail, likely due to dataset-related overfitting.
+Compared with Token Highlighter, SelfGrader reduces the average ASR from 3.34\% to 0.11\%.
+In addition, it runs almost 36$\times$ faster than Token Highlighter and requires only a small fraction of its memory footprint, making our method far more practical for real deployments.} Classification-based methods such as Prompt Guard exhibit strong bias: while showing 0\% ASR on IJP, GCG, and ActorAttack, they also produce very high PGR on AutoDAN, DrAttack, and MultiJail, likely due to dataset-related overfitting.
 Generation-based methods are particularly vulnerable to multi-turn attacks such as ActorAttack, which easily bypass keyword matching.
 By comparison, SelfGrader bases its decisions on grading tasks and NT-based logits, making it more robust against such jailbreak manipulations.
-When averaging across all attacks, SelfGrader attains an ASR of $1.32\%$ and a PGR of $12.95\%$, striking a favorable balance relative to existing baselines.
-Although GradientCuff achieves a lower average PGR, our SelfGrader is far more efficient, which is approximately $25{\times}$ faster and requires about $3{\times}$ less GPU overhead.
+QGuard achieves 0.00\% ASR and PGR across all attack benchmarks, but it exhibits severe over-refusal on benign prompts, with nearly 100\% FPR.
+Since its multiple binary safety questions make the decision overly conservative, we report its results for completeness but exclude it from direct comparisons among practical guardrails.
+When averaging across all attacks, SelfGrader attains an ASR of $0.11\%$ and a PGR of $2.51\%$, outperforms all existing baselines.